finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Deck Editor: Cards move in their stacks to better make use of visible space
 - Play Mode: Re-organized buttons and card stacks
-- CardGameDef: gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
+- CardGameDef: gamePlayDeckName ("Stock" for Standard and Dominoes, "Square Wall" for Mahjong)
+- Website: Added external links

 ## Current Sprint
 - Allow any player to move cards in the play area, instead of just the player who put it there